aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/shapecollection/_index.md

 ```

 Creates a copy of the specified shape and adds it to the end of the shape collection.
-The cloned shape retains the original\\u2019s position and size.
+The cloned shape retains the original's position and size.

 **Parameters:**
 | Parameter | Type | Description |